 During times of crisis, it’s important to have a calming space that you can retreat to when you feel overwhelmed.
-With many of us social distancing and staying indoors, now is a great time to spring clean.
+With many of us social distancing and staying indoors, now is a great time for a spring cleanout.
 It’s especially important to have a calming space that you can retreat to when you feel overwhelmed.
 Decluttering your space can even be a helpful coping strategy for stress.
-That’s why in order to help you sleep better, feel better, and reduce your stress levels, we’ve come up with our five best ways to organize and neaten your room.
+That’s why to help you sleep better, feel better, and reduce your stress levels, we’ve come up with our best five to organize your room.

-If your nightstand or dresser drawers are so full that you can barely close them, it’s definitely time to clean them out!
-Empty out one drawer at a time onto your bed and decide what to toss and what to keep.
-If you have a “junk drawer” full of random cords, receipts, pens, and other items, figure out which items you actually need and trash the rest.
+If your nightstand or dresser drawers are so full that you can barely close them, it’s time for a spring clean-out!
+Empty one drawer at a time onto your bed and decide what to toss and what to keep.
+If you have a “junk drawer” full of random cords, receipts, pens, and other items, figure out which items you need and trash the rest.

 When you’re going through your clothes, socks, and undergarments, inspect them for quality issues like holes and tears.
 You may want to throw out items that look worn out or have defects you can’t repair.
 You should also try to sell or donate items that you don’t wear anymore if you’re short on storage space.
-Clearing out some clothes is one of the best ways to organize your room and keep it neat going forward.
+Clearing out some clothes is one of the best ways to organize your room and keep it neat going forward even after your spring cleanups!

 Organize the top of your dresser and nightstand

 Go through your shoe collection and try to pare it down too.
 Get rid of uncomfortable shoes and pairs that look worn and scuffed.
-You should also sell or give away shoes that don’t fit your personal style anymore and don’t get much wear.
+You should also sell or give away shoes that don’t fit your style anymore and don’t get much wear.
+A closet purge can make you feel extremely light and relieved that you now have so much more room in your closet!

 Deep clean your room

-When you put your clothes back, try to sort everything in a logical way.
+When you put your clothes back, try to sort everything logically.
 We like to organize our clothes by type and color.
-For example, if you put all of your jeans on the same rack, arrange them going from dark wash to light wash.
+For example, if you put all of your jeans on the same rack, arrange them to go from a dark wash to a light wash.
 At this stage, also check your closet and drawers to make sure you’re hanging and folding the right items.

 Clothes that are made of delicate materials like silk and lace will wrinkle less if you hang them.
 Stretchy fabrics like spandex and jersey will hold their shape better over time if you fold them, so try to avoid hanging them up.
 You should also fold heavy items like knitwear and things with beading so that they don’t sag on the hanger and lose their shape.
 Here’s a useful graphic that will help you decide what to hang and what to fold when you’re putting back your clothes.